fieldtrip/website/tutorial/mouse_eeg.md

 ### Deal with differences in animal size

-The polyimide fiml from which the EEG array is made is not strechable.
+The polyimide film from which the high-density EEG array is made is not strechable.
 Each mouse, however, has a different head size depending on its strain, age, weight and sex.
 To deal with the different sizes, we use the distance between bregma and lambda and a reference scale of 4.2 mm.
 If you have a smaller mouse, and consequently a relatively wider spaced EEG array for that specific mouse, you can scale the layout to accommodate this.
-The approach here to deal with differences in the mouse brain size are very comparable to those adopted in the Talairach-Tournoux anatomical atlas of the human brain.
+The approach here to deal with differences in the mouse brain size is very comparable to the one adopted in the Talairach-Tournoux anatomical atlas of the human brain.

 For example for a mouse with a bregma-lambda distance of 3.8, you can do the following.